 VALERY SUTHERLAND artist statement.

-My 'Elements' series of acrylic paintings were intuitive initially but as the series evolved, I began to make preliminary sketches that sometimes included digital imagery of areas that could be sky or water as well as real and imagined architectural drawings or satellite photos of towns and cities.
-The later paintings are also concerned with the passage of time and sometimes, space, and the changes that can ensue.
+The four ancient elements of earth, water, air and fire are the starting point in the development of my 'Elements' series of paintings.
+The acrylic on canvas paintings were initially intuitive but as the series evolved, I started to make preliminary sketches that sometimes included digital imagery of areas that could be sky or water and in at least one painting, fire.
+I incorporated real and imagined architectural drawings or satellite photos of towns and cities into the sketches.
+The later paintings are sometimes concerned with the passage of time and in more than one instance, the cosmos.
 I consider the paintings to be landscapes, albeit somewhat abstract ones.

 For a number of years I created painted wood sculptures.
 They were constructed from layered plywood whose surfaces were chiseled or built up using acrylic mediums.
 Some were free-standing but most were hung on the wall.
 A number of the wall pieces were abstract but others were about social issues, artists, opera and the passage of time.